ColdBox/coldbox-zero-to-hero/STEPS.md

 migrate create create_rants_table
 ```

-In the file that was created by the previous command, put this piece in there
+7.01.1 In the file that was created by the previous command, put this piece of code in there
 ```
 component {